MoAKgit/Iranian-Car-Licence-Plate-Detection/README.md

 https://github.com/roozbehrajabi/ALPR_Dataset/tree/main/Faster_R-CNN_dataset

-Like the previous dataset, we need to change the annotation appropriate for yolov7, then regarding the previous stage, I applied the service provided by Roboflow.
+Like the previous dataset, we need to change the annotation which are appropriate for yolov7.
+So, regarding the previous stage, I applied the service provided by Roboflow.

-After all, the modified images and annotations are available using the following codes:
+After all, the modified images and annotations are available as following:

 ```python
 from roboflow import Roboflow